='

 it needs to know which operands are inputs to the instruction and

-which are outputs from it. `=
+which are outputs from it. `=' identifies an output; `+'

 identifies an operand that is both input and output; all other operands